 North Coast Co-op benefits by lowering its financing costs.
 The dividend rates that it pays on C-Shares are lower than the interest rates it would pay on bank loans.

 What are the risks of this investment?

 The preferred shares are not insured and, like nearly all investments, have an element of risk.
 Detailed information, including risk factors, is included in our Shareholder Disclosure Document.

 How do I learn about the specific details of the offering?

-Prior to purchase you will receive a Shareholder Disclosure Document providing detailed financial information, background and history, as well as plans and financial projections.
-The Shareholder Disclosure Document has been reviewed by the California Department of Business Oversight as part of its process of granting North Coast Co-op a permit to offer shares for sale to member-owners.
+Prior to purchase you will receive a Shareholder Disclosure Document providing detailed financial information, background and history, as well as risk factors.
+The Shareholder Disclosure Document is reviewed by the California Department of Business Oversight annually as part of its process of granting North Coast Co-op a permit to offer shares for sale to members.

 Who determines the dividend rate?